jnsnjit/ctf_writeups_and_notes/forenics/windows/investigating_windows.md

-recall windows server database 2016, think it is part of some domain (AD) probable address is the domain controller. not netstat sigh 🤧

-damn this one silly i am coming back to this question later <br>
+recall windows server database 2016, think it is part of some domain (AD) probable address is the domain controller. not netstat sigh 🤧 damn this one silly i am coming back to this question later

 5. what two accounts have administrator priv: <br>
 WOAH, found this issue right here, guest acc (domain guest), has admin priv, defo not right **Jenny, Guest**